dmitriz/cpsfy/README.md

 const cpsErrback = (...args) => cb => nodeApi(...args, cb)
 ```
 and subsequently `chain` it into "Promise" style CPS function
-with the same pair of callbacks, except that no other functionality is added:
+with the same pair of callbacks, except that no other functionality is added nor removed:
 ```js
 const promiseStyle = CPS(cpsErrback)
   .chain((error, ...results) => (resBack, errBack) => error